tbenbrahim/dns-tunneling-poc/README.md

 ## Introduction

 This is a proof of concept for a DNS tunnelling client and server, for security education.
 The DNS server implemented here is woefully incomplete, as the point is not to resolve names, but to participate in file transfers.
-The server only handles A and AAAA queries with a single name, and responds to A queries with the same IP (16.32.64.128), and to AAAA queries with a repsonse indicating an IPv6 address is not available, as per [RFC 4074 section 3](https://datatracker.ietf.org/doc/html/rfc4074#section-3).
+The server only handles A and AAAA queries with a single name, and responds to A queries with the same IP address (16.32.64.128), and to AAAA queries with a repsonse indicating an IPv6 address is not available, as per [RFC 4074 section 3](https://datatracker.ietf.org/doc/html/rfc4074#section-3).

 ## Theory of operation